social-native/elastic-composer/README.md

 const client = new Axios('my_url/my_index');

-// set the default config all filters will have if not explicitly set const defaultRangeFilterConfig = {
+// set the default config all filters will have if not explicitly set
+// by default we don't want aggs enabled unless we know the filter is being shown in the UI.
+So,
+// we use lifecycle methods in react to toggle this config attribute and set the default to `false`. const defaultRangeFilterConfig = {
     aggsEnabled: false,
     defaultFilterKind: 'should',